Last updated: April 3, 2026

 Why this order?
 Your first photo gets shown most frequently.
 It determines 70% of first impressions.

 Key takeaway: Your first photo controls 70% of swipe decisions, which means photo order and diversity matter far more than individual attractiveness.
+A scoring study of 536 men's Tinder profiles puts the average at 53.8/100 — right in the range where photos generate some activity but far below their potential.

 Here's Why Getting These Photos Is Nearly Impossible